3rd Infantry Brigade (United Kingdom): Post-war

 As part of 1st Division, the 3rd Brigade was in Egypt after the war until returning to Chiseldon, Wiltshire.
 During the Suez Crisis the brigade was moved to Malta, in August 1956, from where they went to Egypt on the aircraft carrier HMS Theseus, reaching Port Said just as the ceasefire was declared.
 It then went on to Cyprus in 1956.
 Following operations against EOKA, the brigade was disbanded there in 1963.

 From 1972, the 3rd Infantry Brigade was headquartered in the Kitchen Hill Factory in Lurgan until moving to the Mahon Road Barracks in Portadown in late 1976, under HQ Northern Ireland and was the HQ element for the security forces which controlled the South Armagh region of Ulster, including several battalions of the Ulster Defence Regiment.
 In September 1981 the brigade was disbanded and its units divided between 8 Brigade and 39 Brigade.
-The brigade reformed on 1 July 1988 in the Drumadd Barracks in Armagh.
+The brigade re-formed on 1 July 1988 in the Drumadd Barracks in Armagh.
 The brigade was disbanded once more on 1 September 2004 and its former units again divided between 8 Brigade and 39 Brigade.

 In 1989, the 3rd Infantry Brigade had the following structure: